 It seems the older I get, the more I retreat to the desires of my younger years.
 Not that I’m necessarily an old bag yet, but there were a brief few years in my life that I ignored my grounding ideals, one of which was to thru-hike the Appalachian Trail.
 20 years ago or so ago, I vowed to thru-hike the AT.
 Yes, it’s seriously been on my list for that long.
 Now that I’m a mom with two young kids, this will obviously have to wait even longer.
 Make no mistake of it, though — a thru-hike is definitely still in my future.

 I’m totally not gonna skydive.
 In theory, absolutely.
 In reality?
 Nope.
 It looks awesome and I would love to have it on my “crazy shit I’ve done” resume, but I also value my life and just standing at the top of a high staircase gives me the heebie jeebies.
+I’m sure many of you reading this are braver than I am, but I won’t be giving this a go.
+If you also value your life like I do, but are planning on sky diving sometime in the future, it would be best for you to check out companies such as Money Expert, so you can protect your precious life against anything was to happen during this activity.
+You just never know.
+There are a number of insurance policies that are available, so it is best to do your research into finding the right one for you.
 Once when I was 15 I was on a high ropes course and the grand finale was a zipline.
 All my friends were super stoked.
 Me?
 I sat on the platform having a panic attack for a good 20 minutes before I finally made the decision to go. #facepalm

 That wraps up some of the stranger items on my bucket list.
 Others include sleeping in a tree house in Costa Rica, visiting the Redwoods in Cali, and summiting Mt.
 Everest (which I’m reconsidering after reading High Crimes: The Fate of Everest in an Age of Greed).
 Some of my bucket list items are within reach while others are rather obscure and unlikely.
 It’s good to have options.